njoyedevs/ChatGPT3_RiskAnalyzer/README.md

 # ChatGPT3 Market Risk Analyzer

 In this project, Python was utilized to develop a full-stack web application with ChatGPT3 for fine-tuning the AI model with 40 years of economic data.
 The application is designed to analyze the normal distribution of various datasets obtained from the FRED API.
-To view, visit: http://www.aimarketrisk.com

 ## About